Lucius Tarquinius Superbus: Overthrow and exile

-When word of the uprising reached the king, Tarquin abandoned Ardea, and sought support from his allies in Etruria.
+When word of the uprising reached the king, Tarquin abandoned Ardea and sought support from his allies in Etruria.
 The cities of Veii and Tarquinii sent contingents to join the king's army, and he prepared to march upon Rome.
 Meanwhile, Brutus prepared a force to meet the returning army.
-In a surprising reversal, Brutus demanded that his colleague Collatinus resign the consulship and go into exile, because he bore the hated name of Tarquinius.
+In a surprising reversal, Brutus demanded that his colleague Collatinus resign the consulship and go into exile because he bore the hated name of Tarquinius.
 Stunned by this betrayal, Collatinus complied, and his father-in-law was chosen to succeed him.

 Meanwhile, the king sent ambassadors to the senate, ostensibly to request the return of his personal property, but in reality to subvert a number of Rome's leading men.
 When this plot was discovered, those found guilty were put to death by the consuls.
 Brutus was forced to condemn his two sons Titus and Tiberius to death because they had taken part in the conspiracy.
-Leaving Lucretius in charge of the city, Brutus departed to meet the king upon the field of battle.
+Leaving Lucretius in charge of the city, Brutus departed to meet the king on the field of battle.
 At the Battle of Silva Arsia, the Romans won a hard-fought victory over the king and his Etruscan allies.
 Each side sustained painful losses; the consul Brutus and his cousin, Arruns Tarquinius, fell in battle against each other.

 After this failure, Tarquin turned to Lars Porsena, the king of Clusium.
-Porsena's march on Rome and the valiant defense of the Romans achieved legendary status, giving rise to the story of Horatius at the bridge, and the bravery of Gaius Mucius Scaevola.
+Porsena's march on Rome and the valiant defence of the Romans achieved legendary status, giving rise to the story of Horatius at the bridge, and the bravery of Gaius Mucius Scaevola.
 Accounts vary as to whether Porsena finally entered Rome, or was thwarted, but modern scholarship suggests that he was able to occupy the city briefly before withdrawing.
 Ultimately, his efforts were of no avail to the exiled Roman king.

-Tarquin's final attempt to regain the Roman kingdom came in 498 or 496 BC, when he persuaded his son-in-law, Octavius Mamilius, dictator of Tusculum, to march on Rome at the head of a Latin army.
-The Roman army was led by the dictator Albus Postumius Albus and his Master of the Horse, Titus Aebutius Elva, while the elderly king and his last remaining son, Titus Tarquinius, accompanied by a force of Roman exiles, fought alongside the Latins.
+Tarquin's final attempt to regain the Roman kingdom came in 499 or 496 BC, when he persuaded his son-in-law, Octavius Mamilius, dictator of Tusculum, to march on Rome at the head of a Latin army.
+The Roman army was led by the dictator Aulus Postumius Albus and his Master of the Horse, Titus Aebutius Elva, while the elderly king and his last remaining son, Titus Tarquinius, accompanied by a force of Roman exiles, fought alongside the Latins.
 Once more the battle was hard-fought and narrowly decided, with both sides suffering great losses.
 Mamilius was slain, the master of the horse grievously injured, and Titus Tarquinius barely escaped with his life.
 But in the end, the Latins abandoned the field, and Rome retained her independence.

 After the Latin defeat and the death of his son-in-law, Tarquin went to the court of Aristodemus at Cumae, where he died in 495.